Athlone News | Jobs, Property, Classifieds

-The new year has kicked off with some positive jobs news for Athlone, with the announcement that US firm Aerie Pharmaceuticals is to establish a facility in the town.
+Business owners across counties Westmeath, Roscommon, and Longford received a letter from the Valuation Office on Monday morning, setting out the new Proposed Valuation on their premises.

-The company, which develops treatments for eye diseases, aims to spend more than €23 million on the plant, with the expected creation of 50 jobs.
+Well, as we said last week, a general election for Northern Ireland is now laid out for March 2. ...

-The Snug has a great line-up of sport and music on offer this coming weekend. ...
+The Snug has a whole host of live music and sports coverage to keep you entertained this weekend. ...

 2016 has proven to be a record breaking year at Ireland West Airport with passenger numbers exceeding 730,000 for the first time in the airports 31 year history.
 In 2016, the annual number of passengers using the airport increased by 7% to 734,031, ...